Harsh0408/Pkgs/README.md

- # install all requaments pkg one commands
+ # installation all besic pkg in one commands
+ # Requaments : 1GB plus storages
  # follow all commands
  * apt-get update
  * apt-get upgrade